koyandemo/book-syn-web/README.md

 ## 🚀 About Me
 My name is Wai Yan.I am frontend developer.This project is a collection for programming books.I used SolidStart for frontend and backend for Nodejs.
+I store images in github.io and pdf files are store in Firebase storage.

 ## Tech Stack